The Character functions action provides a way to manipulate and parse text.

 Find in Json

-Function Returns: The value within a JSON given a key.
+Function Result: The value within a JSON given a key.

 JSON (JavaScript Object Notation) is a format for structuring data.
 It is used to transmit data between a server and a web application and normally returned from a Call Web Service Action.